This post may contain affiliate links. Please read our disclosure policy.

 - Pour the mixture into a microwave-safe mug (12 oz size works well)

 - Microwave for 1-2 minutes.
 The timing will depend on your microwave.
-Mine was perfect around the 1 and 1/2 minute mark!
+Mine was perfect around the 1-and-½-minute mark!
 Add more chocolate chips on top, if desired.
 They tend to sink to the bottom!

 Expert Tips

-- This gooey chocolate mug cake will be HOT when it comes out of the microwave!
+- This gooey gluten-free chocolate mug cake will be HOT when it comes out of the microwave!
 Let it cool for a minute or two before digging in.
 You can mix all of the ingredients directly in the mug, but I find it easier to mix separately first and then pour it into the mug.

 Oven Method